Advice From An Ex-LinkedIn Employee: How To Advertise On LinkedIn To Maximize ROI

 The holy grail of LinkedIn advertising: targeting

 Once your ad is created, you’ll want to determine who will view your ads, also known as ‘targeting’.
 What makes LinkedIn targeting unique to other social media platforms like Facebook or Instagram is the wide variety of targeting options.
-You can target your audience by all aspects of their career, ranging from as broad as company name or industry to as specific as job title, job function, and job seniority.
+You can target your audience by all aspects of their career, ranging from as broad as a company name or industry to as specific as job title, job function, and job seniority.
 The best performance usually comes from a combination of all these targeting options.
 Be mindful of boolean logic though; for example, you can’t target by job title and job function because a job title inherently has the job function in it (i.e. say you are targeting by job title: a senior marketing manager.
 That would be the marketing job function).

 Let’s take another example: if you’re targeting Google as your company, there are 100,000 employees that will see your ad.
 However, LinkedIn allows you to further narrow your audience down by targeting Google marketers, Google engineers, etc. Taking it a step further, let’s say you only want to target managers, directors, etc. You can use seniority targeting to target managers, directors, VPs, and CXOs.
 Skills and groups are also a fantastic way to layer onto your current target.
 They unlock keywords that you may not have found by just using job titles.
 For example: if you target engineers, you are not targeting specifically for things like cloud computing, AI, and machine learning.
 With Skills and Groups, you can narrow it down specifically to your needs.
+For a more in-depth review of LinkedIn's targeting capabilities, check out our Complete Guide To Successful LinkedIn Targeting.

 Creating a budget